Learning life-long skills through the arts.

 Artists Collective — Youth Jazz Orchestra

-Apprentices develop instrumental and performing skills to a higher proficiency.
-Studies include improvisation, creative expression, sight-reading, theory, voice, the history of Pan African Music and Diaspora, the traditional African-American music of jazz, blues, and gospel, modern concepts, Western classical technique and related musical traditions.
-Under the direction of professional musicians, the program provides students with optimum exposure and interaction with instructors, performing opportunities and bandstand decorum with solo development.
-Students will be taught auditioning skills for future enrollment at music conservatories and college music programs.
+Youth Jazz Orchestra apprentices develop instrumental and performing skills to a high level of proficiency.
+Apprentices will learn improvisation, creative expression, sight-reading, music theory, voice, history of Pan-African Music, and the various genres that evolved from the African Diaspora, including jazz, blues, gospel, modern concepts Western classical technique and related musical traditions.
+Apprentices receive optimum exposure and interaction with professional musicians, performing opportunities, and bandstand decorum with solo development.
+Students will have the opportunity to learn auditioning skills for future enrollment at music conservatories and college music programs.

 Hear music from the apprentices